jhenstridge/www.jamesh.id.au/content/blog/2005/merging-in-bazaar/index.md

 tags: ['Bazaar']
 ---

-This posting follows on from my [previous postings](/tags/bazaar) about [Bazaar](http://bazaar.canonical.com/), but is a bit more advanced.
-In most cases you don\'t need to worry about this, since the tools should just work.
-However if problems occur (or if you\'re just curious about how things work), it can be useful to know a bit about what\'s going on inside.
+This posting follows on from my [previous postings](/tags/bazaar/) about [Bazaar](http://bazaar.canonical.com/), but is a bit more advanced.
+In most cases you don't need to worry about this, since the tools should just work.
+However if problems occur (or if you're just curious about how things work), it can be useful to know a bit about what's going on inside.

 **Changesets vs. Tree Snapshots**

-A lot of the tutorials for Arch list \"changeset orientation\" as one of its benefits over other systems such as Subversion, which were said to be based on \"tree snapshots\".
+A lot of the tutorials for Arch list "changeset orientation" as one of its benefits over other systems such as Subversion, which were said to be based on "tree snapshots".
 At first this puzzled me, since from my mathematical background the relationship between these two concepts seemed the same as the relationship between integrals and derivatives: